pjIowa/constantMixVisualizer/README.md

 # Constant Mix Visualizer

 This visualizer shows the performance of a constant mix portfolio for 3 stocks over the past 20 years and subset ranges.
-The strategy maintains equal weights w.r.t. wealth and rebalances daily.
+The strategy maintains equal wealth for stocks and the money market balance ($1:MSFT, $1:GE, $1:CISCO, $1:MM) and rebalances daily.
 The adjusted close price is used for each stock.

-Companies: MSFT, GE, CISCO

-Time Range: 6/26/2000 - 6/25/2020 inclusive
+The specific time range is 6/26/2000 - 6/25/2020 inclusive.

 # Assumptionss